 - Pockets.
 The more the better, this is what I love to have, but this is individual.
 I believe kids love to have this, in particular, hip belt pockets.

 - Weight.
 This is an important feature in particular when this is about kids.
 But sometimes small weight may imply the lack of some useful features (like the absence of rain cover, the absence of the bottom compartment, absence of pockets).

 I guess I could add some more here, like compression straps on the bottom, attachment loops, the quality of padding on the back, ventilation on the back, does it have a metal frame or not, etc.

 Great Hiking Backpacks For Kids

-Here is a list of packs from top brands, truly reliable and quality tools, ordered by volume:
+Here is a list of packs from top brands, truly reliable and quality tools, ordered by volume from smaller to larger:

 Regarding the weight of the larger packs here, you will see that Gregory Wander 70 is very lightweight.
 But it lacks some important features, like the bottom compartment, which is important to have in such a huge pack.
 Such an extra feature implies a long external zipper, plus a divider inside (between the two compartments) with its own zipper.
 You will notice also that this pack has no side zippered pockets (that imply zippers and extra material).

 These are elements that add weight, but they also add great features and functionality which the kid may need.
 So, the term lightweight should be taken cautiously and with a grain of salt.

 You can compare it with Kelty’s pack and you will realize that this pack has all these features missing in Gregory’s pack.
 But the Kelty’s pack is heavier, though with all good reasons as you will see.